DevGoran/Dell-Fan-Control-Workarounds/README.md

 ## User Reports regarding the functionality of the commands or scripts for specific server models
-I would like to add in this section reports for server models and configuration to have some data available whether a method seemed to be working for specific models and their configuration.
-If you would like to contribute, please do the follwoing:

-Please raise an issue with the following information:
+If you would like to share your experience and results, please follow these steps:
+1) Chekc whether there is a discussion titled "Dell *insert server model* Fan Control Report"
+2) If there is already a discussion, feel free to contribute your experence in the one that already exists.
+If there is no discussion yet available, please create a new one with at least the following ifnormation:
-1) Your setup: Server model, BIOS and iDrac FW version, components (amount of fans, HDD's, CPU(s), GPU(s) and RAM).
+   - Your setup: Server model, BIOS and iDrac FW version, components (amount of fans, HDD's, CPU(s), GPU(s) and RAM).
-2) Which method you have used to deal with the fan speed.
+   - Which method you have used to deal with the fan speed.
-3) How well it worked.
+   - How well it worked.
-4) For how long you tested the methods (please test minimum a week with different workloads)
+   - For how long you tested the methods (please test minimum one week with different workloads)